CityOfPhiladelphia/vue-sso/README.md

   redirectUri: 'http://localhost:3000/auth', // Here is your redirect back URL.
   postLogoutRedirectUri: null, // The redirect URL when the ADB2C sign out event finishes.
   signUpSignInPolicy: 'B2C_1A_SIGNUP_SIGNIN', // This is the default Sign In custom policy.
 (No MFA)
+  signInOnlyPolicy: "B2C_1A_AD_SIGNIN_ONLY", // This is the city employees signing only policy.
   resetPasswordPolicy: 'B2C_1A_PASSWORDRESET' // Default password reset policy
   dontHandleRedirectAutomatically: [Boolean], // If false, you will have to trigger the handleRedirectPromise function yourself.
   signInAction: 'auth/authenticate', // Store action to be executed after obtaining the token.
 It pass over the token as a sole parameter.